FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 **type**: ``integer``

-Set a X-Reverse-Proxy-TTL header for reverse proxy time-outs not driven by ``s-maxage``.
+Set a custom TTL header for reverse proxy time-outs not driven by ``s-maxage``.
 This keeps your ``s-maxage`` free for use with reverse proxies not under your control.
+The default header name is ``X-Reverse-Proxy-TTL`` but you can customize the header name as explained in the next section.

 .. warning::